Carditis refers to the inflammation of one or more layers of the heart. It includes Pericarditis, Myocarditis, Endocarditis and Pancarditis.

 Also read:

-Post-COVID Cardiovascular Effects – Know the Symptoms and Causes
+Post-COVID Cardiovascular Effects – Know the 3 Types and Management

 For any query, additional information or to discuss any case, write to info@drvarsha.com, and be assured of a response soon.